William Tillier with the assistance of Manuel Lubinus

 ≻≻≻ Mitochondria control apoptotic pathways.

-≻≻≻ This is vital for removing damaged or unwanted cells.
+≻≻≻ This is vital for removing damaged or unwanted cells (e.g. cells infected by a virus).

 ≻≻ 5.
 Mitochondria help regulate calcium.